Whirinaki, Hawke's Bay

-Whirinaki is a small coastal settlement in Hawke's Bay, in the eastern North Island of New Zealand.
-It sits just north of the mouth of the Esk River, a few kilometres north of Bay View and a similar distance east of Eskdale.
+Whirinaki is a small coastal settlement in Hastings District, in the eastern North Island of New Zealand.
+It sits just north of the mouth of the Esk River, a few kilometres east of Eskdale and a similar distance north of Bay View, which is part of Napier.
 It lies on State Highway 2, just north of its junction with State Highway 5.

-Pan Pac timber and wood pulp mill, one of Hawke's Bay's largest industrial plants, is at Whirinaki.
+Pan Pac timber and wood pulp mill, which opened in 1973 and is one of Hawke's Bay's largest industrial plants, is at Whirinaki.
 The diesel-powered Whirinaki Power Station opened next to the mill in 1978, later closed and then reopened in 2004.
-Designed to be a standby power station, it has a total capacity of 155MW and is owned and operated by Contact Energy.
+Designed to be a standby power station, it has a total capacity of 155 MW and is owned and operated by Contact Energy.
 A mountain bike park is immediately north of the mill.

 Pētane Marae is in a rural area nearby.
 It is a meeting place for Ngāti Matepū and Ngāti Whakaari, two hapū (sub-tribes) of the Ngāti Kahungunu iwi (tribe).
 Te Amiki is the name of the meeting house.
 In October 2020, the Government committed $6,020,910 from the Provincial Growth Fund to upgrade 19 Hawke's Bay marae, including Pētane Marae.
 The funding was expected to create 39 jobs.

+Pan Pac mill and Pētane Marae were flooded when the Esk River overtopped stopbanks during Cyclone Gabrielle in February 2023.